MSK-MOI/functional-network-analysis/README.md

 install.packages(c("igraph","emdist","mclust","pbmcapply"))
 ```

-If you want support for the GCT file format for gene expression data:
+If you want support for the GCT file format for gene expression data, use:

 ```
 install.packages('BiocManager')